Over the last 18 months, we have been fortunate enough to review Tropicfeel’s travel trainers.

 Fits in overhead cabin lockers - When up to 30 litres in size, the bag fits perfectly into the overhead storage lockers of aeroplanes.
 There’s also a side handle to help turn your Shell bag into a practical piece of carry-on luggage.
 If you do decide to pack your Shell to the max, then it may not meet maximum cabin baggage regulations.
 So be sure to check your airlines requirements before packing.

-Internal storage spaces - On the inside of the backpack, you find space to easily slide a laptop in and out, as long as it's no bigger than 17 inches.
+Internal storage spaces - On the inside you'll soon realise it's a great laptop backpack too; with a custom space to easily slide a laptop in and out; as long as it's no bigger than 17 inches.
 Absolutely perfect for us and other nomads who always travel with a laptop.
 Cazzy's laptop is bigger than mine, the DELL XPS 15.
 It fits in perfectly.

 Water pockets - On the outside of the bag are elasticated water pockets.
 Again, nothing revolutionary but very useful to have.